 WestBridge launched its second fund in 2017, WestBridge II, and with the support from its existing and new institutional investors held a first close in November 2017 at its £50m first close target.
 A final close of the fund was held in May 2019 bringing the total raised to £102 million, being the fund's hard cap.
-The fund has drawdown 28.6% of committed capital in total.
+The fund has drawdown 71.6% of committed capital in total.
 As is common with private equity funds, WestBridge II used its working capital revolver facility to initially fund transactions and monies are drawn from the Fund after a period of time.

-WestBridge II will pursue a similar investment strategy to WestBridge I, albeit targeting businesses with an EBITDA of at least £2m at the point of investment.
+WestBridge II is pursuing a similar investment strategy to WestBridge I, albeit targeting businesses with an EBITDA of at least £2m at the point of investment.
 The major driver of returns is expected to be profit growth, with returns from leverage being less significant than at the larger end of the market.
 In particular, a common area of improvement across all our portfolio companies is establishing/building repeatable and scalable sales processes to accelerate future growth.

-WestBridge II is expected to invest in approximately 10 to 12 companies.
+WestBridge II is expected to invest in 10 companies.
 The first investment was made in early September 2018 into AJM Mobility Limited, a leading provider of outsourced mobility solutions to the NHS, local authorities and the private sector (see below).
 Two further investments completed in March 2019 being the £15m MBO of APEM Limited, a leading environmental consultancy operating in the aquatic niche, and the £14m MBO of Wilcomatic, which distributes, installs and maintains vehicle and train wash systems as well as operating car washes in partnership with supermarkets.
 A fourth was made in early December 2019, the £28m MBO of Aptus Utilities, a leading multi-utility contractor.
 The fifth was made in June 2020, the £22m buy and build MBO of Bespoke Health and Social Care Limited.
 A sixth made in mid-December 2020, the £46.5m MBO of Eque2, a leading software provider to the construction sector.
-Finally a seventh in January 2021, the £11m MBO of Channel3 consulting, a digital transformation consultancy focused on the health and care sectors.
+A seventh in January 2021, the £11m MBO of Channel3 consulting, a digital transformation consultancy focused on the health and care sectors.
+An eighth in March 2022, the £29.0m MBO of Smart Capital Technology Limited, a provider of 'Inventory-as-a-Service (laaS) specializing in global inventory support and maintenance.
+Finally a ninth after the year end in June 2022, the £43m MBO of Techex, a software provider and systems architect specializing in mission critical broadcast IP technology.